 Often offered as part of a package, an engagement shoot is a blessing for couples that aren’t used to being in front of the camera.
-You get to practice relaxing in front of a lens, and get a heads up if you naturally hold your hands awkwardly or second-guess your smile in a way that would leave unhappy with snaps from the big day.
+You get to practice posing and relaxing in front of a lens and get a heads up if you naturally hold your hands awkwardly or second-guess your smile in a way that would leave unhappy with snaps from the big day.

 If your photographer doesn’t offer a dedicated engagement shoot, getting a warm-up couples’ shoot by a specialist firm, like Boggio Studios, is worth the investment to get comfortable in the spotlight (and can be a great addition to invitations or “save the date” cards.
 Treat the session just like a date with your partner and you’ll end up with natural-looking pictures, reflecting the love between you.